Skip to main content

 }

-The example shows how to add two nodes ("User" and "Computer") under the same root (we do it twice) and how to link all to the same outer name with the label "login".
-The bigraph is illustrated below.
+The example demonstrates how to add two nodes (User and Computer) under the same root (repeated twice), and how to link them to a shared outer name labeled "login".
+The resulting bigraph is illustrated below.

 info